nisargjhaveri/vscode-ios-debug/README.md

 # Known limitations
-- Currently only `launch` request is supported for both simulators and devices. `attach` request doesn't work yet.
 - UI debugging features (e.g. Debug View Hierarchy, etc.) for iOS are out-of-scope for now.
 You need to use Xcode for that.
 - "Restart" debugging doesn't work reliably from VS Code.
 You need to stop and start debugging again.